Need to Get Outside?

 - Bring a suitable trash bag.
 Leave no trash, take everything out to protect park workers.

-The Park District continues to closely monitor guidance from the DuPage County Health Department, Centers for Disease Control and Prevention, and World Health Organization, and rely on their expertise and recommendations to continue to inform decisions.
+The Park District continues to closely monitor guidance from the Illinois Department of Public Health, Park District Risk Management Agency, Centers for Disease Control and Prevention, and rely on their expertise and recommendations to continue to inform decisions.

 Posted March 19, 2020 at 12:16 PM